mdn/yari/deployer/aws-lambda/README.md

 The `yarn serve` server will automatically restart itself if a change is made to the `index.js` or the `server.js` code.
-But, if you make an edit to any of the `/libs/**/index.js` files, they're called `@yari-internal/...` from within the code and the only way to get them to become the latest version is to run:
+But, if you make an edit to any of the `/libs/**/index.js` files (they're called `@yari-internal/...` from within the code), then the only way to get them to become the latest version is to run:

 ```sh